ofr-financial-com/anagrams/README.md

 10. Input files must be available in the designated resource directory
 11. Output files must be written only to the designated output directory - these files may also be read back in by the application
 12. Designated output folder has a total max size of 2 GB
+13. GPU and GPU memory are not to be used for this challenge.
+But if you thought about doing this: nice one!
-13. Dirty tricks will be identified and will lead to instant disqualification.
+14. Dirty tricks will be identified and will lead to instant disqualification.

 ## Grading
 Ranking will be done according to this grading guide: